-CE 9.1.2: JVET-L0174
+CE9-1.2: JVET-L0174

 This test studies the impact of restricting the bit-depth of the interpolated samples used for refinement cost calculations to 8-bits.
 Specifically, the method proposes to restrict the final output of bilinear interpolation to 8-bits before performing the cost evaluations so that the internal memory requirements are reduced.
 Also, 8-bit cost evaluation becomes more SIMD-friendly where most software platforms can get a 2x speed-up on the cost evaluations when compared to using the existing bit-depth in the adopted DMVR.
 In JVET-L0174, it was shown that there was no BDRATE impact and that the decoding time is reduced by 1%.
 This was scheduled for study in CE9.2.2 at the L-meeting.
 At the JVET closing plenary at the M-meeting, further study of this was requested and allowed.